Callum Elder

-Callum Roddie Elder (born 27 January 1995) is an Australian professional football player who plays as a left back for club Derby County and the Australia national team.
+Callum Roddie Elder (born 27 January 1995) is an Australian professional soccer player who plays as a left back for club Lincoln City and the Australia national team.

-Elder started his professional career at Leicester City, but failed the make a first team appearance, he would have loan spells at Mansfield Town, Peterborough United, Brentford, Barnsley, Wigan Athletic and Ipswich Town.
-In August 2019, Elder would join Hull City, where he would spend four years, before signing with Derby County in June 2023.

 Early and personal life

 Elder was born to an Irish mother and Scottish father.
 His maternal grandfather is former Republic of Ireland international footballer Paddy Turner.

 Club career

 Leicester City

 A left back, Elder was born in Sydney, Australia and began his youth career with Manly United, before moving to England at the age of 16 to begin a scholarship in the academy at Leicester City.
 After completing his scholarship at the end of the 2012–13 season, he was awarded his first professional contract.
 Graduating to the Foxes' U21 team, he progressed to sign a new two-year deal at the end of the 2014–15 season and a further extension a year later, which kept him at the King Power Stadium until June 2019.